 Summer is here, and we are spending more time outdoors enjoying our backyard with fun backyard BBQs with friends and family.
 That means a lot of sitting around the fire.
 I have acquired a collection of chairs over the years, and while half of them have colored cushions that match the outdoor decor, the other half are plastic and brown.

-Much like my other Ace My Place transformations, I've been focused on adding color to our home with different projects like the girls’ dressers and my bedroom makeover.
+Much like my other home decor transformations, I've been focused on adding color to our home with different projects like the girls’ dressers and my bedroom makeover.
 I drastically updated our outdoor space a year ago with Moroccan-inspired jewel tones, so I'm going to extend this into the chairs that we have placed around our fire pit.
-I decided to paint each chair a different color using Rust-Oleum 2X spray paint from Ace Hardware.
+I decided to paint each chair a different color using Rust-Oleum 2X spray paint.
 There are a couple of things you should know before using spray paint for your project.

 What kind of surface are you painting?
 Whether metal, wood, or plastic, you want to make sure you find a paint that bonds to that surface.
 Most cans will tell you what you can use the paint on.
 In my case, I needed to cover plastic, which can sometimes be a little more difficult.